Recipe by Make-Ahead Mamas

 "This delicious, healthy North African-inspired stew is a family favorite, served with warm bread or even over couscous.
-You can make the entire stew ahead of time, let it cool, then refrigerate it for up to 3 days, or freeze it for several months.
-You can also chop the veggies and mix the spices ahead of time, freeze them and assemble it with the canned ingredients the day you wish to cook it, for a wonderful exotic meal in just 30 minutes." — Make-Ahead Mamas
+You can make the entire stew ahead of time, let it cool, and refrigerate it for up to 3 days or freeze it for several months.
+You can also chop the veggies and mix the spices ahead of time, freeze them, and assemble it with the canned ingredients the day you wish to cook it for a wonderful exotic meal in just 30 minutes."

 Watch video tips and tricks

 organic vegetable broth

 garbanzo beans, drained